Our Commitment to Protecting Your Privacy

 10. You may register a complaint.

-You may register a privacy-related complaint by contacting the Privacy Officer at New Life Prison Ministry.
+You may register a privacy-related complaint by contacting the Privacy Officer at New Life Prison Ministries.
 We will explain our procedures and inform you about other complaint procedures available.
 We will investigate all complaints.
 If an objection is justified, we will take all appropriate steps to repair the situation, including changing our policies and practices if necessary.
 Personal information relating to volunteer applications or job applications are subject to similar protocols.